Create a Killer Resume and Cover Letter

 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

-Recruiters get hundreds of resumes and spend an average of 6 seconds deciding if they should read the entire resume.
+Recruiters get hundreds of resumes and spend an average of 6 seconds deciding whether to read the entire resume.
 If your resume does not grab their attention in the first few seconds, it will be thrown in the trash heap.

 Finding the perfect resume